 Many people live the announcement of this closure with sadness.
 Some are already speculating on the reasons that led us to this premature end.
-I would like to share with you a first step back on the birth, growth and then closure of Afrostream in France.
+I would like to share a first perspective on the birth, growth, and then closure of Afrostream in France with you.

 A UFO in the audiovisual landscape

-Afrostream was born from a simple observation, the African, Afro-Caribbean and Afro-American films and series deserve to have wider dissemination.
-A public in search of representation or discoveries does not always have easy and legal access to these aspirational contents .
-The solution we have provided is a legal subscription streaming service offering more than 2000 hours of content available on computers, phones, tablets and since the summer of 2016 on the boxes of more than 12 million homes in France, offered on Bouygues Telecom and the Orange TV .
+Afrostream was born from a simple observation that the African, Afro-Caribbean, and Afro-American films and series deserve to have wider dissemination.
+A public in search of representation or discoveries does not always have easy and legal access to these aspirational content.
+The solution we have provided is a legal subscription streaming service offering more than 2,000 hours of content available on computers, phones, and tablets, and since the summer of 2016 on the boxes of more than 12 million homes in France, offered on Bouygues Telecom and the Orange TV.

 An impossible mission

-Launching a digital media requiring the legal acquisition of film and series rights from major Hollywood studios, American chains and more than 100 African producers seemed to be an impossible task when starting the project alone.
-The fact that Afrostream could have existed is almost a small miracle in the media industry in Europe and particularly in France.
+Launching a digital media requiring the legal acquisition of film and series rights from major Hollywood studios, American chains, and more than 100 African producers seemed to be an impossible task when starting the project alone.
+The fact that Afrostream existed is almost a small miracle in the media industry in Europe and particularly in France.

 To realise this vision, I began by surrounding myself with a talented team.
-A team specialised in the media, whose members went through M6, the Lagardère Group and Molotov.
-I was accompanied and trained in the ecosystem of startups with TheFamily and their training Koudetat and Koudetat fundraising.
-I benefited from the training to Entrepreneurship of Cantillon and the start-up incubator Orange Fab .
+A team specialised in the media, whose members went through M6, the Lagardère Group, and Molotov.
+I was supported and trained in the ecosystem of startups with TheFamily and their training Koudetat and Koudetat fundraising.
+I benefited from the entrepreneurship training of Cantillon and Orange Fab, the startup incubator.

-At the time, on the Facebook page of Afrostream , the 50,000 fans who were following the genesis of the project imagined that Afrostream was already a big company with strong kidneys when we were only 2 people — my co-founder and I.
+At the time, the 50,000 fans who were following the genesis of the project on Afrostream's Facebook page imagined that Afrostream was already a big company with a strong backing when there were only two people -- my co-founder and I.